Best Le Mans Ultimate Settings for Logitech G29 / G920

 Steering Wheel Maximum Rotation Same as in G HUB (360° / 540°)

 Use Steering Wheel Range From Vehicle will use the real world steering angle for each car.
-If you turn this off, you can set your own steering angle that will be used for all cars.
+Turn this off to set your own steering angle that will be used for all cars.

 Steering Wheel Maximum Rotation needs to be set to what is in G HUB.